couchand/tinyprofiler/README.markdown

 > npm install --save tinyprofiler
 ```

-Mount `profiler.middleware` as the first middleware on your stack.
+Mount `tp.middleware.resource` and `tp.middleware.profiling` as the
-If you'd also like to view the profiler results in the browser, take
+first middlewares on your stack.
+If you'd also like to view the results
-a look at [tinyprofiler-client][1].
-See the `example` folder for more
+in the browser, take a look at [tinyprofiler-client][1].
+See the
-information.
+`example` folder for more information.

 faq
 ---